wood1986/ln/README.md

 ####8.
 Does ln have limitations?
 * File size rotation does not support because keeping track of the file size before writing to the file is overhead and complicated.
-* Logging message is out of order under cluster environment.
-If you just focus on the logging message from one process, it is in order.
+* The logging messages are not in order under cluster environment.
+If you just focus on them from one process, they are in order.

 ####9.
 What are things missed?
 * Decycle the json